About Mayor Linda M. Tyer

-Linda M. Tyer was inaugurated as Mayor of the City of Pittsfield for a second-four year term in January 2020.
+Linda M. Tyer was inaugurated as the Mayor of the City of Pittsfield for a second-four year term in January 2020.
 Mayor Tyer holds the distinction of being the first mayor to be elected to a four-year term in Pittsfield’s history.
 Her administration is centered on six core principles: shared responsibility, how can we, proactive long-term planning, communication, professional development, and small things.

-Mayor Tyer is an alumna of the Leadership Institute for Public Policy and Impact (LIPPI).
-She is a graduate of Bay Path College.
+She is an alumna of the Leadership Institute for Public Policy and Impact (LIPPI) and a graduate of Bay Path College.